Lysarthas/Time-Transformer/README.md

 **Updates**:

-*2024.09.17* -- **Time-Transformer** was applied for time series representation learning / anomaly detection task, and achieved third place in *Volvo Discovery Challenge at ECML-PKDD 2024*.
+*2024.09.17* -- **Time-Transformer** was applied for time series representation learning \& corresponding downstream task, and achieved third place in *Volvo Discovery Challenge at ECML-PKDD 2024*.

 *2025.05.11* -- Recent extension project revealed the difficulty of adversarial training.
 Thus, we provide VAE based surrogate with time-transformer module.
 We use the VAE backbone implemented in "[*TimeVAE*](https://github.com/abudesai/timeVAE)".